 Vike Weedless Round Jig Head

 A compact and weedless Tungsten jig head ideal for finessing soft plastics.
-The head is perfectly balanced and its light wire weed guard helps prevent snags while not inhibiting hook sets.
+Vike Weedless Jig Heads are perfectly balanced, with light wire weed guards to help prevent snags while not inhibiting hook sets.
 Available in a range of weights and hook sizes.

 For fishing at all depths, these super sensitive ‘finesse’ jigs let your bait flutter downward with a realistic action that draws monster strikes under the toughest conditions.
 These jigs are designed to be soft enough not to hinder hook set, yet stiff enough to come through most cover you may encounter, and can be trimmed to any length required.
 Whilst not a hundred per cent effective, but better than fishing without in the weeds, snaggy or rocky cover, the weed guard helps to stop weeds from catching on the hooks shank if fished in areas with vegetation and will deliver the performance and features serious anglers can appreciate.
 More bites, more fish in the boat.